volodinroman/maya-combine-separate-tool/README.md

 It uses standart python libraries, maya.cmds, maya.mel and maya.OpenMaya

 Future plans:

- -Lets users to combine selected objects, assign a skin cluster and adjust the weights and finally to separate back to original objects saving the skinning.
+Lets users to combine selected objects, assign a skin cluster and adjust the weights and finally to separate back to original objects saving the skinning.